massoncheg/forgejo-docs/docs/user/linked-references.md

 > This is issue [#1234](#), and links to the external tracker.
 > This is pull request [!1234](#), and links to a pull request in Forgejo.

-The `!` and `#` can be used interchangeably for issues and pull request _except_ for this case, where a distinction is required.
-If the repository uses external tracker, commit message for squash merge will use `!` as reference by default.
+The `!` and `#` can be used interchangeably for issues and pull requests _except_ for the case, where a distinction is required.
+If the repository uses an external tracker, the commit message for a squash merge will use `!` as a reference marker by default.

 ## Issues and Pull Requests References Summary